riptano/cassandra-dtest-jython/README.md

+## DEPRECATED

+All paging tests have been ported to Python and can be found at www.github.com/riptano/cassandra-dtest

 ## Cassandra Jython Dtests

 Just a simple Jython project that connects to Cassandra and runs tests utilizing the DataStax Java Driver.